mamisoa/oph4py/docs/combo_fix_strategy.md

 #### Phase 2 Step 1: API Enhancements (COMPLETED)

-- Created a new batch endpoint in `rest.py` for atomic operations
-- Implemented database transaction handling for batch operations
-- Added error management with rollback functionality
-- Implemented proper validation for the batch operations
-- Set up proper response structure for batch transaction status

-#### Phase 2 Step 1: API Enhancements (COMPLETED)

 1. **Batch API Implementation**
    - Created a new batch endpoint in `rest.py` (/api/batch) that accepts arrays of operations
    - Implemented support for multi-table transactions in a single request